-Even though selecting the site for the seminary went fairly smoothly, the choosing of the faculty did not fare so well because when N. L. Rice was running against Dr. MacMaster for one of the chairs, a heated debate over slavery occurred which included a 2 1/2 hour lecture by MacMaster.
-It must have been awkward for Moderator Breckinridge because he too was a nominee for the same chair.
+Even though selecting the site for the seminary went fairly smoothly, the choosing of the faculty did not fare so well because when N. L. Rice was running against Dr. MacMaster for one of the chairs there developed a heated debate over slavery between them which included a 2 1/2 hour lecture by MacMaster.
+It must have been awkward for Moderator Breckinridge because he also was a nominee for the same chair.
 In the end, though, MacMaster and Breckinridge lost to Rice.
 Later in the meeting, Breckinridge was elected by a large margin to fill a vacant chair in Danville Seminary, which was a position he did not accept.

 As projected by the Times, one of the key decisions with respect to missions was the appointment of a committee to confer with the Board of Domestic Missions and report to the next assembly regarding changes that needed to be made in the organization and methods of the board.
 The assembly was particularly concerned that the administration should be made as effective as possible to reach the people of the Pacific coast with missionary efforts.
 Several considerations for restructuring included moving the Board nearer the center of the western population; establishing several executive committees and corresponding secretaries; or establishing a single central Executive Committee, with Advisory Committees and District Secretaries.
 Charles Hodge commented in his article on the General Assembly in Biblical Repertory and Princeton Review that, “This report led to a very protracted and interesting debate” (552).